ccodwg/CovidTimelineCanada/docs/transitioning_from_Covid19Canada.md

 ## Transitioning from `Covid19Canada`

+⚠️ This document is no longer current, as the API has been retired.
+The workarounds offered will no longer function. ⚠️

 On April 30, 2022, `CovidTimelineCanada` superseded the original [`Covid19Canada`](https://github.com/ccodwg/Covid19Canada) dataset, which was first made available in March of 2020.
 This document offers some useful information for those converting their workflows to use the new dataset.

 ⚠️ **Province/territory (PT) names are now given using two-letter codes and health region (HR) names are given using unique identifiers**.
 See the [geo](https://github.com/ccodwg/CovidTimelineCanada/tree/main/geo) directory for files that can be used to map these values to alternative names.
 The [JSON API](https://api.opencovid.ca/) is also capable of performing these conversions automatically through the use of the `pt_names` and `hr_names` parameters.